 “I was hoping for more elasticity in this band.
 It does not stretch well.”

 “Well made, nice thickness of neoprene and width from top to bottom.
 So far, velcro holding well; have only worn a dozen times so far.
 I use this for lower back support, not weight loss.. thw warmth generated helps my back muscles and the support helps my spine..
 Good value for price.”

 The Bottom Line on the Slimmer Belt

 So, should you run out and buy the Slimmer Belt?
-Well, we like that this product is reasonably priced and it’s easy to find on distributor websites like Amazon.
-But, we have reservations because we do not like that it is not backed research or scientific studies.
+Well, we like that this product is reasonably priced, and it’s easy to find on distributor websites like Amazon.
+We have reservations because we do not like that it is not backed research or scientific studies.
 Also, we’re concerned about the poor product quality and lack of actual results.

-Also, the team behind Burn TS is so confident that you’ll love their supplement, that they’re offering customers a 2-Week Sample.
+The team behind Noom is so confident that you’ll love their product that they’re offering customers a free trial offer.

 Slimmer Belt side effects may include rash, irritation, burning or sweating.

 How long should you wear a slimmer belt?

 You wear the slimmer belt around your abdomen; it should touch your skin directly.
 Adjust the belt so that its ends meet close to your navel.

 Do slim belts really work?